BRITISH COLUMBIA, Canada

 OREGON, United States

-Kent McIntosh, Ph.D., is an associate professor in the Department of Special Education and Clinical Sciences at the University of Oregon and formerly an associate professor at the University of British Columbia.
+Kent McIntosh, PhD, is the Philip H. Knight Chair of Special Education at the University of Oregon and former Associate Professor at the University of British Columbia.
 His current research focuses on implementation and sustainability of school-based interventions, reducing discipline disparities, and integrated academic and behavior support.
-He is lead author of over 50 publications and principal or co-investigator of over $20 million in federal grant funding.
-He is Co-Investigator on the OSEP National Technical Assistance Center on PBIS and lead of the Center’s Disproportionality Workgroup, as well as a founding member of the PBIS-SCP Canada Network and a member of the board of directors of the Association for Positive Behavior Support.
+He is lead author of over 100 publications and principal or co-investigator of over US$50M in federal grant funding.
+He is Co-Director of the US Center on PBIS and lead of the Center’s Equity Workgroup, as well as a founding member of the PBIS-SCP Canada Network.
 He has also worked as a school psychologist, teacher trainer, and teacher in both general and special education.

 Jean Bacon, MEd